Our Impact

 Corridors of Power

-At the height of the blood ivory trade, STE reached out to powerful political figures in the USA, from John Kerry to Hilary Clinton, with Bill and Chelsea Clinton visiting STE in Samburu with the Clinton Global Initiative.
-The links between illegal wildlife, drugs, weapons and human trafficking, and terrorism, catapulted the ivory issue to the top of the agenda, with President Obama commiting to closing domestic ivory trade in the USA in tandem with China.
+At the height of poaching, STE reached out to powerful political figures in the USA, from John Kerry to Hilary Clinton.
+With links between terrorism and illegal wildlife, drugs, weapons and human trafficking, the ivory issue was catapulted to the top of the agenda.
+In 2017 President Obama committed to a USA ban of domestic ivory trade in tandem with China.

 2017